A beginners guide to cryptocurrency wallets

 - Press the receive button

 - Look for the QR code followed by your wallet address.
 You will see the long string of random numbers and characters.
 Best practice is to highlight your address then copy and paste it into the wallet address field when ordering your coins.

 Buying a hardware wallet

 Interested in a hardware wallet but don’t know what one to get?
-There isn’t a wide selection of hardware wallets currently available however offer support for the Ledger Nano S. Currently, you can buy them directly from Ledger or from Noel Leeming.
+There isn’t a wide selection of hardware wallets currently available however we can offer some tech support for the Ledger Nano S. Currently, you can buy them directly from Ledger or from Noel Leeming.

 Why chose a software wallet?